Portrait of Howard Florey, c. 1960. Image courtesy of National Library of Australia: an23609885.

 His work in the field of medical research continued and in 1960 he became the first Australian President of the Royal Society.
 Five years later the Queen made him Lord Florey and he was offered, and accepted, the role of Chancellor of the Australian National University.

 Lord Howard Florey died on February 21, 1968.
-He is commemorated in the Howard Florey Institute, a world-leading medical research centre located in Melbourne, Australia.
+He is commemorated in the Florey Institute of Neuroscience and Mental Health, a world-leading medical research centre located in Melbourne, Australia.>

 Howard Florey and penicillin